Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/DotNetAspire/ACA_SQL_EntraID.md

 The key components of the .NET 8 Aspire solution include:

-> 1. school-api: A containerized API built using .NET 8, deployed in Azure Container Apps.
+> 1. `school-api`: A containerized API built using .NET 8, deployed in Azure Container Apps.
-> 1. Azure Container Registry: The registry that holds the container images.
+> 1. `Azure Container Registry`: The registry that holds the container images.
-> 1. Azure Managed Identity: Used to authenticate and manage access to resources like the Azure Container Registry and Azure SQL without needing explicit credentials.
+> 1. `Azure Managed Identity`: Used to authenticate and manage access to resources like the Azure Container Registry and Azure SQL without needing explicit credentials.
-> 1. Azure Log Analytics Workspace: Provides centralized logging for monitoring the application.
+> 1. `Azure Log Analytics Workspace`: Provides centralized logging for monitoring the application.

 ## Managed Identity Setup